 I needed to sleep as much as my body would allow.
 I needed to escape the usual colors and sounds of life because at the moment everything seems too bright and too loud.
 I needed to take one-day-at-a-time and not bear the weight of grief through meetings, planning, students, and other interactions.
 I needed to call my mom in the middle of the day just to hear her voice.
 I needed to clear my desk and shoot a million photos of the sunflowers friends delivered along with gift cards to Olive Garden because no one feels like cooking or even deciding on a menu.
 I needed to draw sunflowers and tweak the poem I wrote about my dad five days before he passed.
 I needed to move through my day without purpose.
 I needed to feel safe in my grief and not feel the need to excuse myself or apologize for being inattentive or not completely present.
 I needed to look through family pictures and savor the memories.
 I needed to listen to the same Daryl Coley song over and over and over and over because it is the only song that soothes my soul right now.
 I needed to sit in silence with God and be filled by His presence.

-the birds that will come–six, a dozen–to sleep
+the birds that will come–six, a dozen–to sleep inside their bodies?

 After this week’s rainy start, autumn graced us with sunny skies and cooler temperatures.
 Those of us who dwell in the Deep South appreciate the respite and the acknowledgment of the season, but we know in a matter of days—or even hours—we will be back to mid-summer heat and another season of storms.